benwaffle/gsick/README.md

-you can go back to the same position you were at. reponsive design adapts to window resize. receive alerts whenever there has been activity on your posts, including votes, comments, mentions and replies.
+you can go back to the same position you were at. reponsive design adapts to window resize. receive alerts whenever there has been activity on your posts, including follows, votes, comments, mentions and replies.

 ![](http://i.imgur.com/rDbB7Y8.jpg)